maxlath/maxlath.github.io/README.md

 Hardly usable by anyone else I'm afraid: little to no documentation, built artifacts everywhere as they are required for the Github page to work.

-But maybe you can take some ideas, who knos :)
+But maybe you can take some ideas, who knows :)